Questions on key nutrition topics, the latest science & nutritional information

 Yes, there are the three major ones:

 - These foods are far more nutrient dense than plant foods, and their nutrients have been shown to be more bio-available than those in plant foods.
 For instance, vitamin B12 is not available in plant foods.
 Fat-soluble Vitamins A, D, E and K need fat to absorb properly—and this fat comes naturally in animal foods.
 (The current USDA diet is inadequate in D vitamins without fortified foods.)
-Choline, lutein, and heme iron are scare in plant foods while abundant in animal foods–and so on.
+Choline, lutein, and heme iron are scarce in plant foods while abundant in animal foods–and so on.
 (I will post more links and information on this later.)

 - Protein and fat have been shown, in clinical studies, to be far more satiating than carbohydrates.
 These satiating qualities mean that people are far less likely to “overeat” on these foods.
 For instance, most people, when they eat bacon and eggs for breakfast, are not hungry until lunch, whereas a breakfast of cereal and low-fat yogurt often has people starving by mid-morning.
 And as we all know, people “overeat” quite easily on carb-based foods like cookies, crackers, chips, bread, etc. Because protein and fat are found naturally paired together in animal foods, these are the most easily accessible, whole foods that make up this healthy and satiating diet.